oalqurashi/Cuboid-Creep-JavaOpenGL-2020/README.md

 - Enemies that chase the player
 - Pathfinding for enemies in the game (Shortest-Path Algorithm)

 These points should be implemented using the _Java OpenGL Library_.
-This game will help users to develop his/her decision-making skills.
+This game will help users to develop their decision-making skills.

 ## The Idea